Chapter 7 of 9

 Take a moment to appreciate what you've done:

-• You've transformed a vague idea into a structured hypothesis.
+• You've transformed a vague idea into a structured hypothesis with specific, testable components.

-• You know exactly who your customer is and what job they're trying to get done.
+• You know exactly who your customer is—their context, their struggles, and what job they're trying to get done.

-• You've quantified the pain and understand whether it's worth solving.
+• You've quantified the pain using a rigorous scoring framework and understand whether it's a painkiller or a vitamin.

-• You've mapped your entire business model on one page.
+• You've mapped your entire business model on one page, surfacing contradictions and gaps that would have been invisible without the canvas.

-• You know what assumptions could kill you—and which to test first.
+• You know what assumptions could kill you—and which to test first, with pre-defined experiments and success criteria.

 You're not going to make that mistake.